-The announcement that quarantine free travel is scheduled to start between New Zealand and the Cook Islands on 17 May was a welcome one, particularly for the Cook Islands tourism industry.
-As a nation that relies so heavily on tourism, our thoughts are with our friends and colleagues in the Cook Islands on what is surely an emotional day.
+The original announcement of quarantine free travel between New Zealand and the Cook Islands on 17 May 21 was a welcome one, although short lived.
+From 14 January 2022 (New Zealand time) the Cook Islands Bubble is scheduled to reopen to New Zealanders – with some additional requirements following New Zealand’s Delta Outbreak.
+As a nation that relies so heavily on tourism, our thoughts are with our friends and colleagues in the Cook Islands as they look to rebuild for a second time.

 What Does The Bubble Mean